openactive/openactive-test-suite/packages/openactive-integration-tests/test/features/details-capture/additional-details-capture/README.md

 [< Return to Overview](../../README.md)
 # Additional Details capture (additional-details-capture)

-Support for capturing additional details
+Support for capturing additional details with required set to true

+Note the test suite does not yet support testing of optional additional details

 https://www.openactive.io/open-booking-api/EditorsDraft/#additional-details-capture